ojasvatstyagi/Fitlytics/README.md

-# 🏅 IRON TRACKER: AWS-Powered Fitness Logging App
+# 🏅 Fitlytics: AWS-Powered Workout Progression Dashboard

 A secure, intelligent, and serverless fitness application built using ReactJS for the frontend and **9 AWS Free Tier services** in the backend.